Pinterest Predicts: Top 10 Trends for 2021

 Our (Zoom) backgrounds have never been more important.
 Whether it’s a well-thought-out gallery wall or lifelong book collection, interior enthusiasts have had the opportunity to showcase their style from the comfort of their own home.
 And in 2021, the Shelfie game is only going to get bigger.
-The biggest move will be in the kitchen, so it’s time to wave goodbye to your cupboard doors and say hello to statement tableware and colorful glassware that’s been made to show off.
+The biggest move will be in the kitchen, so it’s time to wave goodbye to your cupboard doors and say hello to statement tableware and colourful glassware that’s been made to show off.

-Pinners are keen to make a real statement, there was a 35% rise on eye-catching ‘copper cookware’ and an even more impressive 135% uplift for ‘colored glassware’.
+Pinners are keen to make a real statement, there was a 35% rise on eye-catching ‘copper cookware’ and an even more impressive 135% uplift for ‘coloured glassware’.
 Proving the point further was the 130% increase for ‘kitchen floating shelves decor’ and ‘plate racks in kitchen’, so what are you waiting for?
 Start hanging those shelves.

 3. Behind Closed Doors